Active Communities resource page

-'Ask an Athlete' will give you an opportunity to send in questions to your favorite sporting stars as well as seeing them participate in interactive challenges – will our athletes be able to rise to the challenge they are set?
+'Ask an Athlete' will give you an opportunity to send in questions to your favourite sporting stars as well as seeing them participate in interactive challenges - will our athletes be able to rise to the challenge they are set?

 Each Friday Wiltshire Council will announce the next elite athlete to feature on 'Ask the Athlete' via the Active Wiltshire Facebook page.
 You will then have until the following Monday to submit your questions for them on Facebook, Twitter or via email, with the video broadcast on Thursday each week.